AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Conditionals/README.md

 <hr>

 We wanted to make a special mention of testing Boolean (`true`/`false`) values, and a common pattern you'll come across again and again.
-Any value that is not `false`, `undefined`, `null`, `0`, `NaN`, or an empty string (`''`) actually returns `true` when tested as a conditional statement, therefore you can use a variable name on its own to test whetheer it is `true`, or even that it exists (that is, it is not undefined).
+Any value that is not `false`, `undefined`, `null`, `0`, `NaN`, or an empty string (`''`) actually returns `true` when tested as a conditional statement, therefore you can use a variable name on its own to test whether it is `true`, or even that it exists (that is, it is not undefined).
 So, for example:
 ```
 let cheese = 'Cheddar';